hugsy/pwn--/README.md

 Because:
   - I wanted a quick way to bootstrap my low-level experiments
-  - it's unacceptable to struggle every time I need a `hexdump`-like function
+  - it's unacceptable to struggle to disassemble code, to cross-compile your exploit or simply to have `hexdump`-like function
+  - only C/C++ provides the real right way to write assembly code
   - modern C++ allows to do crazy useful offsec stuff, completely underused
   - I like writing code